-“With SDS, a security policy can follow the person instead of the device — be it a laptop, virtual desktop, tablet or smartphone,” said Davitt Potter, Director, Global Engineering and Technical Services for Arrow Security.
-“If an employee leaves the office with any of these devices, the same security policies or profiles are in place just as if they were in the office.
-The employee doesn’t have to rely on a coffee shop or hotel network to provide the security controls.
+With SDSec, a security policy can follow the user instead of the device — be it a laptop, smartphone, tablet or virtual desktop.
+If an employee leaves the office with any of these devices, the same security policies or profiles stand just as if they were in the office.
+The employee doesn’t have to rely on a cafe or hotel network to provide the security controls.
 Requirements for SDSec include:

 Advantages of Software-Defined Security

-Collaboration also needs to take place in order to create and manage security policies.
-All groups will need to be involved in determining the who, what, when, where and why of policies before SDS can be implemented.
-“It is so much easier to do it right the first time around,” says Potter.
-“It does take time, but you will gain a lot of benefits from doing the groundwork upfront.”
+Collaboration within the IT business units will be required in order to create and manage these advanced security policies.
+All groups will need to be involved in determining the who, what, when, where and why of policies before SDSec can be properly implemented.
+It will require strong efforts in the beginning stages, which will pay off in the long run.

-How to get started
+How to Get Started

 Last modified: November 12, 2019